-Board of Directors

-Adams County Board of Cooperative
+Board of Directors Adams County Board of Cooperative Educational Services Adams County, Colorado

-Educational Services

-Adams County, Colorado

-We have audited the accompanying financial statements of the governmental activities and major fund of Adams County Board of Cooperative Educational Services (BOCES), as of and for the year ended June 30, 2010 which collectively comprise the BOCES basic financial statements, as listed in the table of contents.
-These financial statements are the responsibility of Adams County Board of Cooperative Educational Services' management.
+We have audited the accompanying financial statements of the governmental activities and major fund of Adams County Board of Cooperative Educational Services (BOCES) as of and for the year ended June 30, 2012, which collectively comprise BOCES' basic financial statements, as listed in the table of contents.
+These financial statements are the responsibility of BOCES' management.
 Our responsibility is to express opinions on these financial statements based on our audit.